ModaleSiemens/nets/README.md

                 );
             }

-            std::println("Server closed connection...");

             disconnect();
         }
 };
 ```
-Our custom client class is derived from an istance of the class template`TcpClient`, instantiated with the messages type enum class `MessageIds` and our remote class `Remote`.
+Our custom client class is derived from an instance of the class template `TcpClient`, instantiated with the messages type enum class `MessageIds` and our remote class `Remote`.

 `Client` overrides the base class pure virtual member function `onConnection(std::shared_ptr<TcpRemote> server)`, which is called when the client successfully connects to a server.